kaanaltan/README_Test/README.md

 - `-sid`    Prints specified skills when a skill title is passed in
 > v2.0
-- `-sc`     Enables scraping mode, scrapes & parses resume file passed in and uses that to display requested information
+- `-sc`     Enables scraping mode, scrapes & parses resume file passed in and uses that to display requested information `Note: Skills are not supported in scraping mode`

 ## License